 7. Make compelling content – your participants have lots of options for distractions and other things to fill 30 or 60 minutes.
 Spend time crafting your content and your presentation so it is memorable, interesting and most of all valuable to them.

 8. Choose topics that resonate – not only with the market, but with you.
 You need to bring the passion to the presentation, if the topic doesn’t light you up, then reconsider its value.

 9. Hit record – use whatever method it takes to remind yourself to capture the magic.

 10. Make it fun – even through a screen, bring the authenticity and make it relaxed.
 A few mistakes here and there are par for the course and can humanise and connect you with your audience - and give you a few laughs and a blooper reel for good measure.

-Webinars are a big topic and take more than a blog for a decent diagnosis – to get in depth with webinars head over to the Digital Ready Fact Sheet and click here.
+Webinars are a big topic and take more than a blog for a decent diagnosis – to get in depth with webinars check out our factsheet and click here.